 One of my favorite moments from this school year was attending the Wax Museum that the fourth grade teachers organized.
 Each child researched an important person from Texas history, wrote a short speech, and came up with a costume to go along.
 Then they set up a museum throughout the school and all the families and students went from class to class pressing the "button", while the wax figure came to life.

 Here's Lucy as the artist Elizabet Ney.
 And a sweet looking Buddy Holly:

 The moment that made me teary eyed was watching these kids huddle around their teacher with hugs, right after they all sang Deep in the Heart of Texas together.

 I'm cataloguing that in my brain among "favorite Texas moments".

 I could go on and on.
 But I think I've rambled enough.

 #ThanksTeach for all the amazing things you guys do inside the classroom and at home, and on the weekends, and over the summers for our kids.
-And thank you to all the teachers everywhere, for making the world a better place!
+And for all the teachers everywhere, making this world a better place!

 If you want to learn more about the Limeades for Learning program with Sonic Drive-in, check out the official site here.
-And during the month May, tag your photos with #ThanksTeach to instagram and other social media.
-Sonic will donate up to $1million dollars for all the tags, to help fund public school teachers across the country.
+And throughout the month of May share your photos on Instagram and other social media, with the hashtag #ThanksTeach.
+Sonic will donate up to $1million dollars to the fund, to help public school teachers across the country.